Frequently Asked Questions

 | Variations allowed | No | Yes, with justification |

-Common exclusions from complying development include:
+Common exclusions from fast-track approval pathways include:

 - Heritage listed property or in a Heritage Conservation Area